sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * systemctl stop --> system service stop
    * systemctl status --> system service status

   These new commands would do required diligence as needed and fallback to corresponding systemctl commmands under the hood.
+In other words a wrapper around corresponding systemctl commands.

 * Replace a subset of docker commands with a new set of "system container" commands

    At present, when systemd intends to start/stop/wait-for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
-This script ensures all the rules are met and eventually calls corresponding docker commands to start/stop/wait.
-With this proposal, for features configured as managed by kubernetes, instead of docker start/stop, it would need to create/remove a label for start/stop  and in case of docker wait, use container-id instead of name.
+This script ensures all the rules are met and eventually calls corresponding docker commands to start/stop/wait to start/stop or wait on the container.

+   With this proposal, for features configured as managed by kubernetes,
+      *  kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
+      *  The switch/node would create/remove a label for start/stop.
+   Hence in case of kube-managed, the container start/stop would add/remove label `<feature name>_enabled=true`.
+   In case of container wait, use container-id instead of name.

    To accomplish this, the docker commands are replaced as listed below.

    * docker start --> system container start
    * docker stop  --> system container stop